helium/psql-migration/README.md

 Build
 -----

-    $ ./rebar3 escriptize
+    $ Make

 Run
 ---

-The script will look for a `DATABASE_URL` environment variable for connectivity details a running Postgres and suports  `.env` file to hold that variable.
+The script will look for a `DATABASE_URL` environment variable for connectivity details a running Postgres and supports  `.env` file to hold that variable.

 Run the script with: